 What you’ll need: caulk, caulk gun, damp rag, fine-grade steel wool, putty knife, plaster or spackling putty, paint scraper, door sweep, good ventilation

 Optional tools: paint, paint clothes, gloves

-The first step in bed bug prevention is to make sure bed bugs aren’t spreading to you from neighboring apartments.
+The first step in bed bug proofing and prevention is to make sure bed bugs aren’t spreading to you from neighboring apartments.